marxhendrik/cards/README.md

 A simple (?) app that shows three cards in traffic light colors and highlights a card when clicked upon.

-This app showcases some architectural examples:
+This code showcases some architectural examples and experiments that are not necessarily recommended approaches.

+## Requirements
+1. TODO: formulate the requirements of the app regardless of architecture

 ## MVP